Real-Time Virtual Production

 What is this course about?

-This course is about learning how to use Unity, a powerful real-time engine, to create visual content that can be used both in video games and in film production.
+This course is about learning how to use Unreal, a powerful real-time engine, to create visual content that can be used both in video games and in film production.
 It explores the similarities and differences in content creation for these two industries and provides hands-on experience in adapting game development tools for film and animation projects.
 The primary focus is on the technical skills and creative techniques needed to efficiently transition game assets and scenes into visual narratives.

 Subjects taught